Cacti/plugin_syslog/README.md

 In prior releases of Syslog, the Individual Alert Method would send an Email, open a ticket or run a command per line in the Syslog that matches the pattern.
-However, in Syslog Version 4, if you want an alert per Host, you will have to move your reports from the `System Level` to the `Host Level` as `System Level` Alerts will generate one command execution for all matching messages.
+However, in Syslog Version 4, if you want an alert per Host, you will have to move your Alerts from the `System Level` to the `Host Level` as `System Level` Alerts will generate one command execution for all matching messages.